-We place high importance on children gaining a secure understanding of mathematical concepts throughout all stages of their development within maths.
+We place high importance on children gaining a secure understanding of mathematical concepts throughout all stages of their development through the delivery of a mastery curriculum.
 With a published calculations policy, this ensures continuity and progression throughout the school.
-We use both visual aids, written methods and mental calculation techniques whilst placing great importance on using and applying mathematical knowledge.
+We use both visual aids, written methods and mental calculation techniques whilst placing great importance on problem solving and applying mathematical knowledge.

 Children learn from doing and this is especially true in science.
 Our curriculum teaches practical and useful scientific knowledge in a practical and applied way to develop investigative skills while providing key knowledge and understanding.

 Being a Church of England school, we value the importance of children not only learning about religion but also how this can impact on their own lives and the world around them.
 The children learn about a range of faiths, thinking about how these are similar and different to each other.

 We use a range of software to ensure our children receive a broad range of opportunities in line with today’s fast moving technology.
 This includes working on laptops and iPads; coding; making games; animations; and programming robots.

 As recent achievers of the Gold Artsmark award, we are proud of our full participation in the arts.
 The arts (art and design technology) are taught discreetly as well as being part of the wider enrichment of a number of subjects.